slatedb/slatedb/GOVERNANCE.md

 * Chris Riccomini (criccomini) - leader
 * Li Yazhou (flaneur2020)

-Board votes must be conducted on a Github issue or Github pull request.
+Board votes must be conducted on a Github issue, Github pull request, or Discord post.
 Votes are represented as -1 and +1, with '-1' meaning 'no' and '+1' meaning 'yes.'
 Voting must be open for at least 1 week or until all members have voted, whichever comes first.
 A vote passes if a majority of the votes placed are in favor.
 On a tie, the leader of the board has a double vote.